Table of Contents:

 Bulletproofs have proven to be secure and reliable for their primary goals.
 They enable Confidential Transactions and bring privacy to solvency examinations, smart contracts, and multi-party computation protocols.

-Bulletproofs offer privacy to public blockchains like Bitcoin, which can resolve the widespread privacy concerns associated with traditional blockchain networks.
+Bulletproofs offers privacy to public blockchains like Bitcoin, which can resolve the widespread privacy concerns associated with traditional blockchain networks.

 However, several other types of ZK proofs, most importantly zkSNARKs and zkSTARKs, are able to surpass them in terms of features.
 These other types are less resource-intensive and are cost-friendly.
 Because of this, recent developments of privacy-preserving protocols and scaling solutions have skewed towards zkSNARKs and zkSTARKs instead of bulletproofs.